-The install process requires that the latest version of Java 8 be installed.
-Both the Open JDK and Sun/Oracle JVMs can be used.
-You must have the JAVA_HOME environment variable defined in your environment before running the launcher.
+As of version 3.3.0 Rundeck supports either Java 8 or Java 11.
+Java must be installed prior to running the install process.
+Open JDK and Sun/Oracle JVMs are supported.
+Ensure the JAVA_HOME environment variable defined in your environment before running the launcher.
 The RPM will use the java found on your path.
 See Setting JAVA_HOME if you want to run a different version of java.

 Verify your Java version to check it meets the requirement: